JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 data class Account(val id: String, val number: Long, val balance: Double)
 ```

-That means every time we need to update an account in our state, or even our overall state (bank), we will need to create new instances.
+That means every time we need to update an account in our state, or even our overall state (bank), we will need to create new instances, since both are value objects.

 We will also need to refactor our functions to match the updated structure.
-We can use the `copy` function to create the required new instances for our value objects:
+We can use the `copy` function to create the required new instances:

 ```kotlin
 fun getAccountBalance(bank: Bank, accountId: String): Tuple2<Bank, Double> =